surya382/Modesens.com/README.md

 # Modesens.com clone
- This is e-commerce website used for buying and supplying cloths and beauty product across the world.
+ This is a complete e-commerce website used for buying and supplying cloths and beauty product across the world.
 Modesens is one of the largest e-commerce stores.
 Modesens is provide the affordable price product with different category like clothes , beauty , women and men product.

   ## Tech Stacks 🛠

    JavaScript | HTML | CSS |

   ## Team Members :-
   - Vinayak hiwse